 - 2015 Immaculate Collection Babe Ruth/Lou Gehrig/Ty Cobb

-If you have a Lou Gehrig baseball card and would like an estimated value please email us at email@example.com.
+If you have a Lou Gehrig baseball card and want an estimated value, please email us at email@example.com.

 ‘The Iron Horse’ of baseball, Gehrig is now remembered for more than his time with the Yankees.
 Nonetheless, his record of 2,130 consecutive games lasted for 56 years until Cal Ripken Jr. came along, and he could have kept it up for longer still, had ALS not ripped him away from the sport when he still had so much left to give.